 Are Raw Peanuts Good for Squirrels?

-If you are planning to feed squirrels in the backyard, you want to avoid giving them raw peanuts.
+If you are planning to feed squirrels in the backyard, never feed them raw peanuts as they are not safe.

 Can Squirrels Eat Salted Peanuts?